Prometheus monitoring example

 **The process of exposition**

-The process of making metrics available to Prometheus is known as exposition.
+Exposition is the process of making metrics available to Prometheus.
 Exposition to Prometheus is done over HTTP.
 Usually, metrics are exposed under the /metrics path, and a client library handles the request.
-The Prometheus text format and OpenMetrics are both human-readable formats supported by Prometheus.
+Prometheus supports both the Prometheus text format and OpenMetrics.

 You can produce the exposition format by hand, which is easier with the Prometheus text format.
-A library is recommended if there is no suitable library for your language.
+If no suitable library exists for your language, a library is recommended.
 Most libraries will support both OpenMetrics and Prometheus text formats.

 When metrics are defined, they are usually registered with the default registry.
-You will benefit from Prometheus instrumentation automatically if one of the libraries you depend on has Prometheus instrumentation.
-Some users prefer to pass a registry down from the primary function explicitly, so you’d have to rely on each library between your application’s primary function and the Prometheus instrumentation to be aware of the instrumentation.
+If one of the libraries you depend on has Prometheus instrumentation, you will benefit from it automatically.
+Some users prefer explicitly passing a registry down from the primary function, so you’d have to rely on each library between your application’s primary function and the Prometheus instrumentation to be aware of it.
 It assumes that all libraries in the dependency chain care about instrumentation and agree on which libraries to use.

 The Prometheus client libraries offer four core metric types.
 These are currently only differentiated in the client libraries (to enable APIs tailored to the usage of the specific types) and in the wire protocol.
 The Prometheus server does not yet use the type information and flattens all data into untyped time series.
 This may change in the future.